Teammates

 Q4.
 Will this help me get a job or get into school?

 While we cannot guarantee that participation in the PATCH program will result in a job or admission into school, we can promise that it will provide you with a valuable experience which participants can speak about during interviews or write about in admission essays.
-It will also allow participants to build meaningful professional connections with health care professionals and Atrium Health Workforce Development that could open up opportunities.
+It will also allow participants to build meaningful professional connections with health care professionals and Atrium Health Workforce Development that could open opportunities.

 Q5.
-What is a typical Saturday like in the PATCH CLT program?
+What is a typical Saturday like in the PATCH Program CLT

 A typical Saturday will start at 9 a.m. and end by 3 p.m.
 (The schedule is a rough approximation and subject to change)

-Applicants will be notified by December if they are offered an invitation to participate in PATCH CLT.
+Applicants will be notified by Dec.
+12 if they are offered an invitation to participate in PATCH CLT.
 The agenda for each Saturday is roughly as follows:

 • Check in/hot breakfast